microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 Going a step further, you can visit [another GitHub repository](https://github.com/microsoft/iomt-fhir/tree/main/tools/data-mapper) and read about creating custom device mapping templates with Microsoft's OSS IoT mapper tool.

 After you have gone through the instructions and installed the packages, when you launch the IoT mapper tool, the web app will be running at this address: http://localhost:5000.
-Copy the address and paste in your browser to access the IoT mapper tool interface.
+Open the address in your browser to access the IoT mapper tool interface.

 ## Step 6 - Make sample maps